Romerico234/Operating-Systems/exercises/quiz1/quiz1.md

 Use a multi-stage boot with a loader like GRUB that “allows selecting kernels, versions, or boot parameters.”
 The bootstrap loader “initializes essential hardware” and locates and loads the kernel into memory; then the kernel initializes and runs.

 ## What is the main advantage of the layered approach to system design?
 What are the disadvantages of using the layered approach?
+In the layered approach, the OS is divided into multiple levels, each building on the services of the layer below.

 Main Advantage:
 - Modularity & isolation: clear interfaces make the system easier to maintain and more reliable; changes/errors in one layer don’t propagate